collective/collective.registry/README.rst

 How to install
 ==============

-Please follow the documentation on plone.org: plone.org/documentation/kb/installing-add-ons-quick-how-to
+Please follow the official documentation_.

 Credits
 =======